TimoBechtel/evalcache/README.md

 > zsh plugin to cache the output of a binary initialization command, intended
 > to help lower shell startup time.

+> [!NOTE]
+> This is a fork of https://github.com/mroth/evalcache that automatically re-validates the cache after a specified amount of time.

 ## What it does

 There are lots of shell wrapper tools that follow the pattern of asking you to